Photo Credit: AngelM – More of this Wedding Ceremony in Rangiroa

 The United States chose Bora Bora as a military supply base during WWII, and a supply force was maintained there until 1946.
 The small airstrip that was built on the island back then to accommodate small aircrafts was the only international airport in French Polynesia until Faa’a International Airport was opened in 1960 on the capital island of Tahiti.

-But did you know that French Polynesia consists of 5 archipelagoes, and a total of 118 islands?
+Talking about privacy and tranquility, did you know that French Polynesia (The Islands of Tahiti) consists of 5 archipelagos, and a total of 118 islands?
 Yep.
 While not all are inhabited, there is a crazy large choice of islands to visit and discover.
-The good news: most combine all the features you’ve been hoping for your Tahiti elopement, and secretly dreaming at:
+The good news: most combine all the features you’ve been hoping for your Tahiti elopement:

 Seclusion, Privacy, Experience.